About the Scholarly Book Awards | Information and applications | Data collection and protection policy | FAQ | How to reach us

 About the Scholarly Book Awards

-The Scholarly Book Awards, formally the Awards to Scholarly Publications Program (ASPP), funds scholarly books in Canada that make important contributions to the humanities and social sciences.
-It is a competitive program that awards 180 Publication Grants of $8,000 and five Translation Grants of $30,000 annually (April 1 to March 31).
+The Scholarly Book Awards, formally the Awards to Scholarly Publications Program (ASPP), fund scholarly books in Canada that make important contributions to the humanities and social sciences.
+It is a competitive program that awards up to 180 Publication Grants of $8,000 and five Translation Grants of $30,000 annually (April 1 to March 31).

 Who can apply

-Canadian authors and publishers of scholarly books in the humanities and social sciences can apply for Scholarly Book Award grants.
+Canadian authors and publishers of scholarly books in the humanities and social sciences are eligible to apply for the Scholarly Book Awards.
+Applications are submitted by publishers, in collaboration with authors.
 Please consult Information and applications for specific eligibility criteria, application guidelines, and other details.

 Why apply